 A pool key is available, at a small charge, from the school office for out of school hours use.

-We now have two bus runs solely for Wainui students that live in the Transport entitlement zone.
-The Ministry provides free bus transport for children who live more than a 3.2kms distance from school if they live on the Ministry bus route to their nearest school.
+We have two bus runs solely for Wainui students that live in the Transport entitlement zone.
+The Ministry provides free bus transport for children who live more than 3.2kms distance from school if they live on the Ministry bus route to their nearest school.

-Children will not be allowed to alter their usual bus arrangements unless a written note or phone call is received at school.
-It must be stressed that children will be sent home as per usual unless we are notified by you the parent, not by word of mouth from the children.
+Children will not be allowed to alter their usual bus arrangements unless a written note or phone call is received at school from their parent/caregiver.
+It must be stressed that children will be sent home as per usual unless we are notified by you the parent/caregiver, not by word of mouth from the children.